conormccauley1999/WebStalk/README.md

 # WebStalk
 Monitors a webpage for changes and notifies the user via email and text.

-The code and structure isn't great as I just threw this together in an afternoon.
+The code and project structure aren't great as I just threw this together in an afternoon.